Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 6. Review CDN Status

+If you want to troubleshoot live streaming issues, you must verify your CDN status.
 A content delivery network (CDN) is a set of worldwide servers used to distribute content.
 These servers cache the video content (or other data) close to users to shorten the transfer distance or last-mile delivery.
-That can greatly reduce the latency of streaming video.
+That can greatly reduce the latency of live streamed videos and television broadcasts.

 While content delivery networks (CDNs) are meant to improve streaming video performance, they can still have issues.
 Some CDNs, like Cloudflare, have experienced outages in the past.